Please choose a Region or Country to show charities working exclusively in those areas.

 All donations to this group will be split equally between the charities within it.

-Northern Ireland Charities Together (NICT) is a unique consortium of six local charities, namely; Age NI, Cancer Focus Northern Ireland, ChildLine, CLIC Sargent Northern Ireland, Northern Ireland Chest Heart & Stroke and RNIB Northern Ireland.
+NICT is a unique consortium of 6 local charities.
+We are Age NI, Cancer Focus Northern Ireland, Childline/NSPCC NI, Northern Ireland Chest Heart & Stroke, RNIB Northern Ireland and Young Lives Vs Cancer (formally known as CLIC Sargent).

 Smile a Minute consists of eight well respected charities who work closely together to encourage employees to use tax-effective payroll giving to support the work they do with children and adults.